-Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done.
+“Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done.”

-The word submission, comes from the Greek word hupotassó, which is also used as a military term.
+The word submission comes from the Greek word hupotassó.
+The Greek definition of submit is also used as a military term.
 It means to place or rank under, to subject.

 In the book of Ephesians, Paul writes:

 Marriage is a picture of Christ and the church.
 Taking into account the full authority of the Bible, the church is to willingly submit, follow, heed, every command, so that we may be blameless.
-Therefore, as godly wives, submission to our husbands must be voluntary.
+Therefore, as godly wives, Biblical submission to our husbands must be voluntary.

-What Submission Is Not
+What Biblical Submission In Marriage Is Not

 Then, we imagined an abusive relationship.
 A dictatorship actually, where she would forfeit all of her dreams and desires.

 “husbands, love your wives, as Christ loved the church…”

 Now, think of how Christ loves you.
 Broken, flawed, you.
 The you that has on more than one occasion turned your back from His relentless love.
 His fierce love.

+The man, God gave you, is called to love you like that.
 However, submission is not putting your husband’s will and authority above that of Christ.

 A Challenge to Submit